Which courts make custody, parenting time, and visitation decisions?

 Going through a separation or divorce, or leaving an abusive relationship, is not easy.
 Your life is disrupted, and if you have children, their lives are disrupted, too.
 If you have children, the legal, financial, and emotional issues are even more complicated.
 It is a stressful time for children.

-The purpose of this booklet is to give you information about how the law addresses child custody and visitation.
-It will help you think through the legal issues you will need to consider to resolve questions such as:
+The purpose of this article is to give you information about how the law addresses child custody and parenting time (visitation).
+It will help you think through the legal issues you will need to consider to resolve questions like:

-When using this booklet it is very important to remember that every case is different.
-This booklet provide general information only.
+It is very important to remember that every case is different.
+This article has general information only.
 It is not a substitute for individual legal advice.

 If you need advice about how to proceed in your particular situation, especially if both parents do not agree about ending the relationship, or if you are trying to leave an abusive relationship, you should talk to a lawyer.

 Most custody and visitation decisions are made by judges of the Probate & Family Court.
-Custody and visitation decisions can be part of a larger case, such as a divorce case, or the case can just be about custody or visitation.
-The kinds of cases that Probate & Family Courts handle which can include custody or visitation issues are "family law" cases, such as divorces, cases involving determination of paternity for children whose parents are not married to each other, child support cases, and legal separations.
+Custody and visitation decisions can be part of a larger case, like a divorce case, or the case can just be about custody or visitation.
+The kinds of cases that Probate & Family Courts handle are "family law" cases, such as divorces, cases involving determination of paternity for children whose parents are not married to each other, child support cases, and legal separations.
 Probate & Family Courts also handle abuse prevention restraining order (209A) cases, and they can make custody decisions in a 209A restraining order case.

 District Courts and the Boston Municipal Court also handle 209A cases, and as part of a 209A abuse prevention order, those courts can make a custody order.